 The reopening plan in action

 Back in July 2020, Bali’s Governor, I Wayan Koster, released a gradual Three-Phase Reopening Plan, with Phase One and Two now well underway.
-As part of Koster’s reopening plan, domestic tourists can now travel freely around Indonesia to and from Bali, providing they arrive with a negative Rapid Antigen or PCR test and follow all stipulated safety protocols.
+As part of Koster’s reopening plan, domestic tourists can now travel freely around Indonesia to and from Bali, providing they arrive with a negative Rapid Antigen or PCR test, can show proof of at least one vaccination dose, and follow all stipulated safety protocols.

 The new “Green Zone” initiative from Indonesia’s Tourism Minister may help to kickstart Bali’s Phase Three of reopening, which would allow entry into Bali for international tourists.
-Currently, no tourist visas are being issued, and there is no talk of the Visas on Arrival being reinstated just yet, but if Phase Three of Reopening begins in July, this could change very soon.
+Currently, no tourist visas are being issued, and there is no talk of the Visas on Arrival being reinstated just yet.
+But if Phase Three of Reopening begins in August, this could change very soon.

 So what is the re-opening plan for Bali?

 The first phase of reopening began on July 9th, 2020, aimed predominantly at the reopening of local businesses and trades.
 According to the National Task Force for the Acceleration of Handling Covid-19, Phase 1 allows the operation of local businesses, venues and commerce, including health services, restaurants, government offices, customs, local and traditional markets, transportation, agriculture and places of worship, to name just a few.
 Tourism attractions, however, remained closed until Phase 2.